joelparkerhenderson/social-network-plan/README.md

 However, the big social networks suffer from major problems: data breaches, fake accounts, poor accountability, rife advertising, and restricted rights; these problems harm people and society.

-We propose a social network plan that aims for social good, as a not-for-profit (NFP), using free/libre open source (FLOSS).
+We propose a social network plan for social good, as a not-for-profit (NFP) with free/libre open source (FLOSS).

 ## About